 Understanding Heat Affected Zone (HAZ) Microstructure

 The HAZ is the region where base material experiences thermal cycles but does not melt.
-HAZ microstructure and properties depend on peak temperature, cooling rate, and material composition, critically affecting weld joint performance.
+HAZ microstructure and properties depend on peak temperature, cooling rate, and material composition, so compare it with weld joint performance requirements.

 HAZ Sub-Zones (Carbon Steel)